Cremation FAQs

 What happens during the cremation process?

-What documents are required prior to the cremation taking place?
+What documents are required first?

 Who can authorize the cremation?